warp-contracts/warp/README.md

 In order to reduce the cache size, the oldest entries are automatically pruned.

 It is possible to use the in-memory cache instead by setting `cacheOptions.inMemory` to `true` while initializing Warp. `inMemory` cache is used by default in local environment.

+### CLI

+A dedicated CLI which eases the process of using main methods of the Warp SDK library has been created.
+Please refer to [`warp-contracts-cli` npm page](https://www.npmjs.com/package/warp-contracts-cli) for more details.

 ### Migrations